 Do you feel fresh or stale at work?
-“Positive Attitude in the Workplace” is the fifth article in our series on improving motivation at work.
+This is the fifth article in our series on workplace motivation and optimum performance.
 The first article: In Search of Optimum Performance, introduces the series.
 If you haven’t read this article yet then it may be a good place to start.

 To be creative often requires space and time.
 However, feeling you’re overloaded and stretched in what you do, or that you don’t have much discretionary time, will impact significantly on your ability to be creative.
 (See our article on the key leadership concept of valuing ideas.
 This is a great leadership story about the importance of giving people time and space.)

 Whilst better management of time and space in your workload may help, creativity is also heightened by a positive attitude in the workplace.